 Even if you don’t have an ad to create right now, I would encourage you to just go in and explore it!
 Check out the different objectives and formats to get familiar with them.

 Facebook ads can be a relatively easy way to get in front of users who you classify as your target audience.
-Try it out, and let us know how it goes!
+Now that you know how to place an ad on facebook, try it out, and let us know how it goes!

-(And again, if you need any help at all, we are only a call or click away.)
+If you need any help at all, we are only a call or click away.